wendyverdonk93/docs/content/payment-methods/wallet/applepay/activate-apple-pay.md

 - Maximum transaction amount
 - Yearly turnover by credit cards.

-When approved by our Risk Team, Visa and Mastercard and Apple Pay will be enabled in your MultiSafepay Control as payment methods.
+When approved by our Risk Team, Visa, Mastercard and Apple Pay will be enabled in your MultiSafepay Control as payment methods.

+_If credit cards are already enabled as a payment method, you can contact <integration@multisafepay.com> and we will activate Apple Pay for you._